 The Domes collectively known as the Mitchell Park Horticultural Conservatory house over 1,200 plants, flowers, and trees.
 Popular attractions include the Rainforest Dome, Train Show, and Cacti Gardens.

 The Domes are always open throughout the year, and you can visit during winter with friends or even by yourself.
 You can register for any of the one-off special holiday themed events and year-round educational events held at the conservatory for a more exciting and interactive experience.
 It’s the perfect way to raise your holiday spirit.
 Plus, on certain days you can enjoy a free admission.

-It makes for a perfect date night, especially if you're staying with your significant other at any of the romantic hotels in the area.
+It makes for a perfect date night, especially if you’re staying with your significant other.

 Take A Brewery Tour